 The Plot of A Place Behind the World

 When we meet Mary, a single woman who works for an ad agency in Washington, D.C., she is lost in a woods near her workplace.
-She was on her way to an appointment with a man in the park but doesn’t see him.
-Someone is calling her name and she fears him.
+She is on her way to an appointment with a man in the park but can’t find him.
+Someone calls her name and she fears him.
 We watch her continuing struggle to find her way through the threatening woods.
 She fears an ice storm is on the way as she flees from this unknown assailant or kidnapper.

 About every five pages there is a flashback.
 These flashbacks show scenes from Mary’s past and help us glimpse an abandoned child, molested by someone she had trusted.
 Men she had trusted too often had betrayed her as she searched for love.

-For over 150 pages we watch Mary as she struggles to stay safe.
+For over 150 pages we watch Mary struggle to stay safe.
 Alternately she attempts to escape her hostile environment and escape “the hunter.”
 As she flees both she tries to follow the instructions of the illusive Michael who promises to protect her.
 Michael had described the woods in this “place behind the world” as a place of reckoning.